MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-hr-rm.md

 Relevant business events are registered in Human Resources.
 Then, when there are changes to the entities, Dataverse can consume those changes.

 > [!NOTE]
-> The Dynamics 365 HR Integration to URS app allows the **Worker** field to be editable when a new bookable resource is created.
-The Worker field isn't editable for an existing resource or once the record is saved.
-However, the linking for an existing resource to a worker can be manually made in the back-end dataverse through the Power Platform.
+> The Dynamics 365 Human Resources integration to URS app allows the **Worker** field to be editable when a new bookable resource is created.
+The **Worker** field isn't editable for an existing resource or after the record is saved.
+However, linking an existing resource to a worker can be manually made in dataverse through the Power Platform.

 ## Create skills